wacncontent/CustomizeTool/output/articles/best-practices-api-implementation.md

 - The [Basic Tutorial](http://www.odata.org/getting-started/basic-tutorial/) page on the OData website provides an introduction to the features of the OData protocol.
 - The [ASP.NET Web API OData](http://www.asp.net/web-api/overview/odata-support-in-aspnet-web-api) page on the Microsoft website contains examples and further information on implementing an OData web API by using ASP.NET.
 - The page [Introducing Batch Support in Web API and Web API OData](http://blogs.msdn.com/b/webdev/archive/2013/11/01/introducing-batch-support-in-web-api-and-web-api-odata.aspx) on the Microsoft website describes how to implement batch operations in a web API by using OData.
-- The article [Idempotency Patterns](http://blog.jonathanoliver.com/idempotency-patterns/) on Jonathan Oliver’s blog provides an overview of idempotency and how it relates to data management operations.
+- The article [Idempotency Patterns](http://blog.jonathanoliver.com/idempotency-patterns/) on Jonathan Oliver's blog provides an overview of idempotency and how it relates to data management operations.
 - The [Status Code Definitions](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) page on the W3C website contains a full list of HTTP status codes and their descriptions.
 - For detailed information on handling HTTP exceptions with the ASP.NET Web API, visit the [Exception Handling in ASP.NET Web API](http://www.asp.net/web-api/overview/error-handling/exception-handling) page on the Microsoft website.
 - The article [Web API Global Error Handling](http://www.asp.net/web-api/overview/error-handling/web-api-global-error-handling) on the Microsoft website describes how to implement a global error handling and logging strategy for a web API.